Historic Properties of Spokane

 Turner House (J.W.)

-The J. W. Turner House is architecturally significant as Tudor Revival Craftsman style home located in the Rockwood Avenue National Historic District, associated with the nationally renowned Olmsted Brothers landscape architects of Brookline, Massachusetts.
-John E. Anderson, who built many of the homes in the Rockwood District, commissioned noted Spokane architect Carl Jabelonsky to design the house, and built it in 1911.
-The house is also historically significant in its association with several prominent Spokane businessmen.
+The J. W. Turner House, located in the Rockwood Historic District, is an excellent example of a Tudor Revival Craftsman style home as seen if the half-timbering, basalt foundation and flared gables.
+John E. Anderson, who built many of the homes in the District, commissioned noted Spokane architect, Carl Jabelonsky, to design the house.
+The house is also significant for its association with several prominent Spokane businessmen.
 The first owner of the home, J. W. Turner, was an early Spokane refrigeration pioneer and merchant.
-Subsequent owners include Edgar Van Brundt, treasurer for the Washington Brick, Lime, and Sewer Pipe Company, and Peter Murphy, who was prominent in the regional livestock industry.
-Restored in the 1980s by owners Therese and Bruce Olson, the home retains its historic character and integrity.
+Subsequent owners include Edgar Van Brundt, treasurer for the Washington Brick, Lime, and Sewer Pipe Company, and Peter Murphy who was prominent in the regional livestock industry.